 · Knowledge of the local labor market, community resources, government programs, job search techniques, career development and issues related to the unemployed

 · Ability to establish a good match between a Client’s skill set and abilities, and the needs of an employer

-· Interview/assessment skills, documentation and report writing skills, professional resume writing, vocational counselling, individualized goal-setting and planning skills, coordinating skills, monitoring, coaching, training and facilitator skills.
+· Interview/assessment skills, documentation and report writing skills, professional resume writing, individualized goal-setting and planning skills, coordinating skills, monitoring, coaching, training and facilitator skills.

 · Solid understanding of confidentiality and other professional codes of conduct; must submit for a criminal record check